 A third area of research, in extensional tectonics, also has its roots in geological mapping in the Cordilleran orogen and Basin and Range Province undertaken as part of my Ph.D. study.
 However, I credit a late-night conversation with my colleague, Mark Anders in 1992 for an intellectual journey that we have taken together on the paradox of low-angle normal faulting.

 U/Pb-40Ar/39Ar Coupling Approach for the Reconstruction of Paleo-River Systems: A Case Study of the Siluro-Devonian Old Red Sandstone of Scotland (PRF #54919-ND8, 2015-2017). – The project involves a geochronological test of the idea that the Old Red Sandstone represents the deposits of a regional-scale river system draining the Caledonides of Greenland and Norway, comparable to the way in which the Indus and Ganges rivers drain the Himalaya today.
-We are interested also how the orogen may have been assembled from once separate terranes, and then modified by a combination of strike slip, extension and orogen-parallel crustal shortening.
-The project is being spear-headed by Michael J. DeLuca as part of his Ph.D. research.
+We are interested also how the orogen may have been assembled from once separate terranes, and then modified by a combination of extensional and strike-slip tectonics.
+The project is being spearheaded by Michael J. DeLuca as part of his Ph.D. research.